RoamJS/workbench/docs/format-converter.md

 The format converter also supports a web view.
 Hit the keyboard shortcut `Alt + Shift + M` to open a dialog that displays what your Roam page would look like on a webpage.

 It's possible to assign a unique hotkey to individual commands, should you prefer to do so.
-To accomplish this, navigate to either `Settings` > `Hotkeys` or the Workbench Extension Settings.
+To accomplish this, navigate to either `Settings` > `Hotkeys` or the WorkBench Extension Settings.